 Fiat money versus cryptocurrency

 Fiat currencies and cryptocurrencies function differently.
 Cryptocurrencies are more democratic in their approach, and while the system is not foolproof, it does make it much harder for one centralized entity to ruin the system since all participants must agree on changes.

-Cryptocurrencies also tend to resist inflation since they have limited supplies.
-Unfortunately, crypto assets also have trouble holding stable values, and that can make it difficult to depend on them for day to day expenses and business usage where even small price variances can cause profit margins to vanish, leaving merchants in the red.
+Cryptocurrencies also tend to resist inflation since they have limited supply.
+Unfortunately, crypto assets also have trouble holding stable values, and that can make it difficult to depend on them for day to day expenses and business usage where even small price changes can cause profit margins to vanish, leaving merchants in the red.

 Fiat currency and inflation